joostjager/whatsat/README.md

   All chat messages end up in the same window.
 It is possible to switch to sending to a different destination by typing `/<pubkey_or_alias>` in the send box.

+## Tuning LND for chat traffic

+There are several configuration parameters that can be changed to optimize `lnd` for chat traffic:

+* `bitcoin.minhtlc=0`

+  When new channels are opened (or accepted), this parameter configures the minimum htlc size that you will ever be able to receive on that channel.
+This value cannot be changed after the channel is opened.
+Setting this to zero allows us to receive chat messages that pay us only 1 millisatoshi (a lot less than the default of 1000 msat).

+* `routerrpc.attemptcost=0`

+  Prevents us from paying more for a reliable route.
+The default for this is 100 sats per attempt.
+For very low value (chat) payments, this means that we are going to overpay a lot on fees (relative to the payment amount) for a reliable route.
+Click [here](https://twitter.com/joostjgr/status/1186177262238031872) more information on this topic.

+## Notifications

+This fork of `lnd` includes phone push notifications through [simplepush.io](https://simplepush.io/).
+It delivers a notification any time a chat message comes in.
+To enable this functionality, set your api key through the `simplepushkey` configuration option.

 ## Disclaimer

 This code only serves to demonstrate the concept and doesn't pass the required quality checks.
 Use with testnet sats only.
+If you really want to use it on mainnet, set up a dedicated node with a negligible amount of money on it and a few minimum sized channels.